top of page

 Pete_Rozelle_and_George_Halas.jpg

-The College Football Compact applies the principles
+The College Football Compact applies principles George Halas established to revolutionize professional football.

 A Regional, Competitive, and Sustainable Championship Model